-Student clubs are another way to get involved and meet new people around campus who share the same interests and challenges.
-They are a gateway to building skills, networking and a wide range of extracurricular experiences open to students—with many clubs providing travel opportunities, and leadership and project management experience.
+Student clubs are a great way to get involved and meet new people around campus who share the same interests and challenges.
+They are a gateway to building skills, networking and a wide range of extracurricular experiences open to students—with many clubs providing travel opportunities, leadership and/or project management experience.

 Guild clubs can be divided into five types

 1. Special interest

 Special interest clubs include everything that doesn’t fall into the below categories, like sports, music, gaming, and social events.
 The best fun you will ever have at university will be in these clubs and we cannot recommend them enough.

 Academic clubs help their members develop networking and professional skills to suit a particular degree.
 Some of them like to run their own social events too.

 International clubs run social events for international students so that they can make connections with people from home, but also for domestic students so that they can make friends and learn about different cultures.